DataDog/openfeature-js-client/CONTRIBUTING.md

    - Run `yarn version` to update peer dependencies
    - Check that all package versions match the version in `lerna.json`

+4. **GitHub workflow failures:**
+   - Check the Actions tab for detailed error logs
+   - Ensure GitHub secrets are properly configured
+   - Verify the release tag matches the version in `lerna.json`

 #### Getting Help

 - Check the [README.md](README.md) for basic project information
 - Review the scripts in the `scripts/` directory for implementation details
+- Check the GitHub Actions tab for workflow status and logs
 - Open an issue on GitHub for bugs or feature requests

 ## Code Style